jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - The position-tracking service selects the corresponding tree node when the selected text-fragment changes.
 - The tree is displayed with lines.
 - 'convertToTreeData' creates a tree structure based on data items and sets parent-child relationships based on the level count.
-# MarkdownCode > services > line parser
-The line-parser service is a global singleton object that parses markdown lines and updates text-fragments in the project-service.
-It has functions to create text-fragments, calculate keys, and clear the fragmentsIndex list.
-The parse function and pseudo code demonstrate its usage for different line types.
-# MarkdownCode > components > body > results view
-- Results-view component is located at the bottom of the main body, displaying results from registered transformers for the selected text block.
-- Each transformer in the list has a tab at the top left of the view, showing the transformer's name.
-- The tab content contains a results-view-tab component.
 # MarkdownCode > services > position-tracking service
 The position-tracking service tracks the user's current text-fragment, including the selected line number and related text.
 It also stores events monitoring changes in the selected text-fragment.
 The service offers methods to set the selected line and clear the active fragment and current line.
 # MarkdownCode > components > toolbar